arangodb/arangodb/Documentation/Books/Manual/Indexing/Geo.md

 --------------------------------

-ArangoDB uses Hilbert curves to implement geo-spatial indexes.
+The legacy geo index uses Hilbert curves to implement geo-spatial indexes.
 See this [blog](https://www.arangodb.com/2012/03/31/using-hilbert-curves-and-polyhedrons-for-geo-indexing)
 for details.